tapioone/docs/docs/manufacturer/cloud-connector/ui/index.md

 The value of the parameter *OpcUaServerUrl* in the **TapioCloudconnector.xml** header area should look like the following.
 If the entry is missing you can copy that line form the example here and place it into the file on the machine.
-If the parameter is not present in the  **TapioCloudconnector.xml** the cloudconnector will try to resolve *CloudConnectorDiagnostic* by the OPC UA Local Discovery Service.
+If the parameter is not present in the  **TapioCloudconnector.xml** the CloudConnector will try to resolve *CloudConnectorDiagnostic* by the OPC UA Local Discovery Service.

 Excerpt of TapioCloudConnector.xml: